RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-1.md

   PRIMARY KEY (`Code`)
 );
 ```
-To verify that the country table was created, use the SHOW TABLES; command to list the tables in the database.
-You use the USE command to specify which database to run a query against.
+8. To verify that the country table was created, use the SHOW TABLES; command to list the tables in the database.
+To specify which database to run a query against use the USE command
 ```sql
 USE world;
 SHOW TABLES;
 ```
-to list all columns and their properties in the country table
+9. To list all columns and their properties in the country table run the following query
 ```sql
 SHOW COLUMNS FROM world.country;
 ```
-to alter the table's schema.
-To fix the incorrectly spelled Continent column, run the following
+10. To alter the table's schema i.e. to fix the incorrectly spelled Continent column, run the following command
 ```sql
 ALTER TABLE world.country RENAME COLUMN Conitinent TO Continent;
 ```
-To verify that the Continent column name in the country table has been corrected,
+11. To verify that the Continent column name in the country table has been corrected, run the following query
 ```sql
 SHOW COLUMNS FROM world.country;
 ```
-Once a table has been dropped, it cannot be recovered unless a backup is available.
-To drop the city table, run
+12. To drop the city table, run the following command
 ```sql
 DROP TABLE world.city;
 ```
-To verify that both tables have been dropped, run
+13. To verify that both tables have been dropped, run the following command
 ```sql
 SHOW TABLES;
 ```
-To drop the world database, run
+14. To drop the world database, run the following command
 ```sql
 DROP DATABASE world;
 ```
-To verify that the world database has been deleted, run
+15. To verify that the world database has been deleted, run the following query
 ```sql
 SHOW DATABASES;
 ```